 Environmental Literacy Program

-The core of the Environmental Literacy Program is our highly competitive Environmental Literacy Grant competition.
+The core of our program is our environmental literacy grants competition.
 This competition is the longest standing and most comprehensive national funding opportunity focused on environmental literacy.
-Since 2005, this regularly offered funding opportunity has attracted the nation’s premier education institutions in advancing NOAA's mission and vision.
+Since 2005, this funding opportunity has attracted the nation’s premier education institutions in advancing NOAA's mission and vision.
 Learn more about how to apply to this competition.

 Advancing the field